TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Many airlines, like SAS Scandinavian Airlines, connect the U.S. and Denmark.
 If exploring Scandinavia is one of your priorities, check out flights to Copenhagen via Icelandair.
 The airline allows stopovers in Reykjavik at no additional cost.

 Though Denmark is not centrally located within Europe, it is still a good base from which to explore the region.
-Despite being located on an island, Copenhagen is part of the Eurail system.
+Despite being on an island, Copenhagen is part of the Eurail system. system.
 Long-distance trains and International buses depart from Copenhagen's Central Station.
 A popular daily ferry runs between Copenhagen and Oslo.
 Poland and Germany are also accessible by ferry.
-Copenhagen's airport connects the city to Europe, and students regularly travel to destinations as far away as Greenland, Morocco, Russia, and Turkey during breaks.
+Copenhagen's airport connects the city to Europe, and students regularly travel to destinations as far away as Greenland, Morocco, and Turkey during breaks.

-Canal tour in Copenhagen, Denmark
+Canal tour in Copenhagen, Denmark.

 A canal tour is a great way to see Copenhagen's most picturesque places.